Education from Planned Parenthood Ottawa

-Planned Parenthood Ottawa offers a variety of engaging and interactive sexual and reproductive health workshops, as a form of community education, to give practical, up-to-date information and emphasize skill-building and communication.
+Planned Parenthood Ottawa offers a variety of engaging and interactive sexual and reproductive health (SRH) workshops to give practical, up-to-date information and emphasize skill-building on a wide range of SRH topics.
 We strive to provide the most comprehensive and unbiased information for the Ottawa community to make informed decisions about their sexual and reproductive health.

-PPO continues to work to adapt our workshops for all ages, and for many communities including newcomers, queer and trans folks, people with disabilities, and Indigenous people.
+PPO continues to work to adapt our workshops for all ages, and for many communities, including newcomers and immigrants, queer and trans folks, people with disabilities, and Indigenous people.
 Our workshops are designed for elementary and secondary schools, colleges and universities, drop-ins, clubs and other community-based organizations.
-All workshops are given by trained staff and/or volunteer educators and can be tailored to meet the needs of individual groups.
-We request 1.5 hours for each workshop, but we can adjust the timing if necessary.
+All workshops are provided by trained staff and/or volunteer educators, and can be tailored to meet the needs of individual groups.
+We request 1.5 hours for each workshop, though we can adjust the timing if necessary.

 If you would like a workshop on a topic that is not listed below, please contact PPO.
 We are always happy to discuss a customized workshop.
 For inquiries about our education programming, please contact Ceara McIntyre, the Education Coordinator.

-While many youth can state what the principals of consent are, they often struggle to recognize the principals of consent in real life scenarios and apply the principals of consent in their lives.
-In this workshop, students are given age-appropriate scenarios to test their ability to recognize consent and then are asked to come up with ways to improve communication around consent.
-We have two versions of this workshop, one for Grade 7-8 youth, and one for high school aged youth.
+While many youth can state what the principals of consent are, they often struggle to recognize the principals of consent in real life scenarios, or apply the principles of consent in their lives.
+In this workshop designed for students in grade 7 and up, participants are given age-appropriate scenarios to test their ability to recognize consent, and then are asked to come up with ways to improve communication around consent.
+We have two versions of this workshop, one for Grade 7-8 youth, and one for high school-aged youth.

 Sexual Decision Making